 Protein misfolding and formation of cross-β structured amyloid fibrils are linked to many neurodegenerative disorders but are also the building blocks of novel biomaterials.
-Our research aims to understand the underlying mechanisms of amyloid formation to both find treatment strategies against dementia diseases, in particular Alzheimer’s disease, and to develop new protein-based materials.
+Our research aims to understand the underlying mechanisms of amyloid formation to both find treatment strategies against dementia diseases, in particular Alzheimer’s and Parkinson’s disease, and to develop new protein-based materials.

 Mechanisms of amyloid-β aggregation and inhibition – the basis for development of Alzheimer’s disease treatments